 Dreaming of a black and white Christmas?
 This super-simple project will help you create these trees in 3 different sizes, 6, 9 and 11.5 inches high.
 Just perfect for a small modern living room!

 Sew around the sides of each tree leaving the bottom open and use bamboo skewers and wooden discs with a small hole drilled in the center as the base.

 15. Decorate a Shelf

-You can ‘deck the halls’ with simple Christmass ornaments hanging from kitchen open shelves or bookshelves.
+You can ‘deck the halls’ with simple Christmas ornaments hanging from kitchen open shelves or bookshelves.
 Pick the ribbons that match the room’s decor and adhere the hooks to the top of the furniture so they’re hidden from view.
-It is a quick and inexpensive way to add Christmas decor to a tiny living room or open concept space.
+It is a quick and inexpensive way to add Christmas decor to a tiny living room or open-concept space.

-If you like this easy DIY projects, you may also enjoy these posts:
+If you like these easy DIY projects, you may also enjoy these posts: